An international perspective on the New Zealand productivity paradox

 Most of the rest of the gap reflects underinvestment in “knowledge-based capital”.
 In particular, R&D undertaken by the business sector is among the lowest in the OECD, reducing the capacity for “frontier innovation” and the ability of firms to absorb new ideas developed elsewhere (“technological catch-up”).
 The quality of management in New Zealand is also low, which lowers the productivity gains from new technology.

-The paper outlines how New Zealand’s productivity gap might be closed, given the unique features of New Zealand’s economy.
+This paper An international perspective on the New Zealand productivity paradox outlines how New Zealand’s productivity gap might be closed, given the unique features of New Zealand’s economy.

 - Financial Times Money Supply blog: The productivity puzzle: New Zealand edition (registration required), 16 April 2014